Become a Project Leader

 Cooking Project Leader

-As a Cooking Project Leader you’ll take act as the head chef and working with the team to turn the surplus food delivery in to a delicious and nutritious three course meal.
-You won’t know what ingredients you have until the day, so you’ll need to be create.
+As a Cooking Project Leader you’ll induct volunteers into the kitchen, facilitate the team, create recipe ideas and lead on the preparation and cooking of the meal to turn the surplus food delivery in to a delicious and nutritious three course meal.

 Surplus Food Coordinator